jlinoff/pam/README.md

 The default is false which says to keep the field values when cloning.

 Set this preference if you want to avoid deleting the fields manually.

+#### Require Record Fields
+This determines whether a record can be created with no fields.

+If it is true, then a new record must have a least one field defined.

+The default is false which means that records can be created with no fields so that records.

 #### Enable Editable Field Name
 This defines whether or not the user can change a field name.